sagivharel/anyway-backend/processing_pipeline/README.md

 - Get all the data from the Drive / Google's bucket
 - Change the DB to be PostgreSQL
 - Multiprocessing
+- Save to DB whe finished
+- Use the config file to find on which file to run

 -----------------------